neiderm/pgge/README.md

 Features TBD:
-- "action" ... shoot or flip.
-- jewels
-- bullets
 - camera auto-panning/circling when no player input
 - let camera 3rd pers. mode be also controlled by input mapper
 - for effect for polygon appearing/removing from view (put a "bubble" (opaque) around the player/camera position if this help diffuse)
 - debug panel can enable/disable layers or groups of object/geometery for troubleshooting
-- make "test screen" with  landscape mesh in gdxBulletRedux

 Code Improvement
 - RenderSystem multi-instance ModelComp?